 Empanada’s fillings and flavor varies in each region and country but is stuffed, commonly, with meat—either ground pork, beef, or chicken—cheese, vegetables, potatoes, or corn.

 It also ranges in size and can be either by fried or baked.

 Variations of it can also be found in other cultures, such as Italian Calzone, Cornish Pasty, turnovers and Runza

 Like any other cuisines, Empanada’s origin points to countless stories.
 Many countries claim that this pastry originated from them.
 To mention a few, these are Mexico, Argentina, and the Philippines where this treat is very popular.

 It is believed, however, that Empanada has originated in Spain.
 The word Empanada was derived from the Spanish word “empanar” which translates to “to cover in pastry”—which exactly how this pastry is made.
 Empanada was mentioned as a Catalan recipe, as early as 1520, in a local cookbook called Libre del Coch written by Catalan chef Robert de Nola.

 This stuffed bread or pastry treat was obviously introduced to the Philippines by the Spanish people in the early years.
 But the Filipino empanadas are also quite unique, using a slightly sweet empanada dough.

 This recipe involves baking the empanadas as opposed to the traditional way of cooking them, which is by frying.
-The empanada dough recipe I used gives out a slightly flaky texture, which is just wonderful.
+And the empanada dough I used for it is just perfect--with flaky buttery texture, and it is just wonderful.